jakerbp/fyme/src/content/posts/review-power.md

 ---
 title: "Turn Your Review Ritual into a Compounding Edge"
-summary: "Most traders glance at P&L and move on.
-Discover how structured Daily, Weekly, and Monthly reviews build lasting improvements."
+summary: "Most traders either obsess over P&L or glance at it and move on.
+Discover how structured periodic reviews build lasting improvements."
 date: 2025-04-18T11:14:12Z
 ---

 How do you review your trading day?
-A quick look at the profit or loss?
+A quick look at the profit or loss?Continuously obsessing over it?
 While P&L matters, it tells you *what* happened, not *why*.
 Real improvement comes from understanding the decisions, emotions, and rule adherence behind the numbers.

 A structured review process is like compound interest for your trading skills.
 Small, consistent insights build over time into significant improvements.